Shashank-Shourie/ps-school-project/README.md

 5) Feed/Timeline

 To run:
--> After pulling the repo open cmd and type 'npm install' -> Enter 'npm run dev' to start the server
+-> After pulling the repo open cmd and type 'npm install' in root , front and back folders -> Enter 'npm run dev' to start the server in front
--> Open 'localhost:5000' in your browser to see the website
+-> Enter 'npm start' in back to start the server in back -> Open 'localhost:5173' in your browser to see the website